bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Floquet multipliers computation

-We provide three methods to compute the Floquet coefficients.
+We provide two methods to compute the Floquet coefficients.

 - The algorithm (Default) `FloquetColl` is based on the condensation of parameters described in [^Doedel].
 It is the fastest method.
 - The algorithm `FloquetCollGEV` is a simplified version of the procedure described in [^Fairgrieve].
 It boils down to solving a large generalized eigenvalue problem.
 There is clearly room for improvements here but this can be used to check the results of the previous method.